Francesco Martelli: Biography

 Martelli was born in Florence of a patrician family.

 He studied canon and civil law in the University of Pisa and became canon of the cathedral chapter of Florence.
-Later he was made relator of the Sacred Congregation of good government in the pontificate of Pope Clement IX.
+Later, he was made relator of the Sacred Congregation of good government in the pontificate of Pope Clement IX.
 Then he was appointed referendary of the Tribunals of the Apostolic Signature of Justice and of Grace and governor of Faenza (later of Spoleto and vice-legate in Ferrara).
 He was ordained priest on 8 September 1675.
+Over time, he held various administrative and governing roles in the Papal states: for instance, he served as governor of several territories and also as vice-legate in Ferrara.

 He was elected titular Latin Archbishop of Corinth on 9 September 1675.
-On 20 September 1675 he was appointed Apostolic nuncio in Poland, a post he held for six years.
-During his time in Poland he dealt with diplomatic issues on behalf of the King John III Sobieski of Poland and neighboring countries, working to form alliances with an anti-Turkish interest.
+On 20 September 1675, he was appointed Apostolic nuncio in Poland, a post he held for six years.
+During his time in Poland, he dealt with diplomatic issues on behalf of the King John III Sobieski of Poland and neighboring countries, working to form alliances with an anti-Turkish interest.

 Martelli obtained the title of secretary in the Roman Curia by Pope Innocent XI.
-On 21 July 1698 he was promoted to the titular patriarchate of Jerusalem.
+On 21 July 1698, he was promoted to the titular patriarchate of Jerusalem.